heliophysicsPy/summer-school-24/coordinates-and-time/README.md

 print(dt)
 ```

-For precisions higher than millisecond, [NumPy's datetime64](https://numpy.org/doc/stable/reference/arrays.datetime.html) can be used.
+For precisions higher than a millisecond, [NumPy's datetime64](https://numpy.org/doc/stable/reference/arrays.datetime.html) can be used.

 ### Unknown Time String Format

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) is a complex standard.
 If you have to parse a time string and don't know its format beyond "ISO 8601", you are likely to run into issues because not all packages fully implement the standard.
-For example, Pandas does not parse `2001-001T00Z`.
+For example, `pandas.to_datetime('2001-001T00Z')` fails.

 Parsers in the PyHC community: